Jackbruce0/xed/README.md

 	-file name will not include any extensions
 	-filename must contain path to directory that contains <filename>.obj and <filename>.sym

-	ex) xed ./test/2_2
+	- For testing, please use .obj/.sym files located in a2/test, and compare output with corresponding files in a2/test/example ex) xed ./test/2_2